cruseakshay/Notes/JAVA/NotesFromReading/ch_3.md

 - List is an interface and not a class so It cannot be instantiated.
 - An ArrayList does not automatically sort the elements.
 It simply remembers them in order.
 Since Java uses zero-based indexes.

-the main benefit of a lambda expression, It allows you to write code that has the execution deferred.
+- the main benefit of a lambda expression, It allows you to write code that has the execution deferred.

+- The <> is known as the diamond operator.

 ## Questions for practice